0cjs/8bitdev/src/pmon/pmon.md

   just after the parameter character; your the characters you previously typed will not be erased.

+Completing input:
-Return/Enter will terminate command/parameter input, print a CR (leaving the cursor on the same line) and execute the command.
+- Return/Enter will terminate parameter input, print a CR (leaving the cursor on the same line) and execute the command.
 (Letting command output overwrite the command and parameters saves space on the screen.)
-Space will terminate ongoing parameter value input input for an option which allows you to enter less than the full number of digits for things like numeric option parameters.
+- Space will terminate ongoing parameter value input input for an option which allows you to enter less than the full number of digits for things like numeric option parameters.

-### Command Parameters
+### Command Parameter Values

 Parameters not specified use their previously remembered value or, in some cases, a default value.

+Parameter characters are followed by values are of the following types.
+(`x` below is the parameter character.)
+- Word (`x0000`): 1-4 hex digits.
+- Byte (`x00`): 1-2 hex digits.
+- Nybble (`xF`): 1 hex digit.
+- User variable (`xU`): case-insensitive user variable letter (A-Z), or `/` to indicate no variable.
+Default value is `/`.
+- Boolean (`x1`): follow the parameter letter with:
+  - `0` or `1` to set the value to off/false or on/true
+  - `.` to print and sets the inverse of the current value.
+  - The default value of most boolean flags is 1.

 Parameter value input directly follows the parameter character.
 A space will not be printed after the parameter value unless the user typed it to terminate parameter value input before typing the full number of digits.
+In all cases the actual value used is printed immediately after the parameter character; if a location to look up the value (e.g., a user variable or memory location) the location will be overwritten with the value from that location.

+When a looked up value (from a user variable, memory location, etc.) is larger than the input value type; the least significant bits of the looked up value will be used.
+I.e., parameters expecting a byte value will take the LSB of a lookup returning a word, parameters expecting a nybble will take the lowest four bits, and parameters expecting a boolean will take the least significant bit.

 - Space will print the currently remembered value at the current cursor location and leave you in parameter character input mode.
 - Hex digits will set the value.
 Type either all required nybbles or end with a space, whereupon the most significant unspecified nybbles will be assumed to be 0.
 (I.e., for a word value, `E ` will be taken to mean
   $000E.)
+- `'a` where _a_ is any character will use the ASCII value of that character.
-- `/A`, where _A_ is any letter, will use the value from user variable _A._
+- `/u`, where _u_ is any letter, will use the value from user variable _u._
+  Byte and smaller values will use the LSB from the user variable when it is typed in lower case, or the MSB when typed in upper case.
 - `$AB`, where _A_ is a command character and _B_ is a valid parameter character for that command, will use the remembered value for that parameter to that command.
-(E.g., `es1234 ` followed by `l@xs` will examine memory starting at $1234 and then disassemble memory starting at that same location.)
+(E.g., `es1234 ` followed by `l$xs` will examine memory starting at $1234 and then disassemble memory starting at that same location.)
 - `@0000`/`#0000`, where _0000_ is an address, will use the word/byte value
   at that address in memory.
 Word values are read using the machine endian order.
+When a word lookup is done and the parameter value is byte sized the LSB of the word will be used.
 - `&R `/`&R00`/`&R-00` where _R_ is a letter representing a machine register, will use the (saved) value from that machine register.
-The `00` and `-00` forms will add or subtract the addtional value to/from the register value.
+The `00` and `-00` forms will add or subtract the addtional (hex) value to/from the register value.
 - `*R `/`*R00`/`*R-00` is available only for 16-bit registers; it will use the value at the memory location the register points to.
 The numeric forms will add/subtract the additional value to/from the register value before dereferencing the pointer.
-- Invalid characters and invalid values will print a `?`, beep to indicate an error, and you will be left in value input mode for that parameter.
-Note that following a "short" value with space will finish value entry (XXX or in parameter input mode?)
+- Invalid characters and invalid values will beep to indicate an error, backspace over the offending input and you will be left in value input mode for that parameter.
+Note that following a "short" value with space will finish value entry.
-- XXX should we support backspace during value input, or just leave it as an error that clear all value input to that point?
+- XXX should we support backspace over a single char during value input, or just leave it as an error that clears the entire value input to that point?
 - XXX Expand the add/subtract syntax?

 Parameters specified more than once will use the most recently specified value.
 Thus during parameter input you can type `p p0 ` to show the current value and then change it to a new value.

-Parameter letters are followed by values are of the following types:
-- No value (`x`): an "immediate" parameter immediately takes effect without waiting for any further input.
-- Boolean (`x1`): follow the parameter letter with `0`, `1` or `.`. `0`
-  sets the parameter to false, `1` to true, and `.` prints and sets the inverse of the current value.
-(The default value of most boolean flags is 1.)
-- Nybble (`xF`): 1 hex digit.
-- Byte (`x00`): 1-2 hex digits.
-- Word (`x0000`): 1-4 hex digits.
-- Letter (`xA`): 1 ASCII letter.
-(XXX case-insensitive?
-Probably not.)

-For all of the above that accept a number, the value may be of the form `/A` to enter the value currently in user variable _A._ The least significant bits corresponding to the length of the parameter value will be
-used: bit 0 for boolean, bits 4-0 for nybble, bits 7-0 for byte, and all bits for word.

 `$` is a special parameter character for all commands with the following
 subfunctions: